 Season Meet Schedule: Print out

 this competition schedule and put it on your refrigerator!
 Athletes are expected to be available to compete on all competition dates.
-If an athlete has a potential conflict, it must be indicated on the ATHLETE INFORMATION SHEET and discussed in person with the coach.
+DAL center meets and the DAL championship meet are mandatory.

 XCStats.com Registration: Athletes are required to have a profile set up on the XCStats.com web site in order to participate in Cougar cross country.
 Please follow the directions on the PDF instruction sheet HERE!
 The team code is: #cougars

-Plan Sheet: A Race Plan must be completed
+Plan Sheet: A Race Plan should be completed

 TRAINING, NUTRITION & INSPIRATION